SEER-Medicare: SEER Program & Data

 The 5% All Cancer Diagnosis File (PDF, 299 KB) may also be useful to investigators examining cancer etiology.
 SEER-Medicare data files can be extremely large and challenging to analyze without large computing capabilities (e.g., servers with large processing memory and storage space).
 Using a subset of cancers diagnosed in the SEER-Medicare 5% sample allows for more manageable analytic file sizes, particularly for questions evaluating cancer in general as an outcome.

 PEDSF File Documentation is available.
 All SEER variables copied directly from the SEER file are described in the SEER Research Data Record Description.

-- Attachment A: SEER Research Data Record Description (PDF, 820 KB)
+- Attachment A: SEER Research Data Record Description (PDF, 1.3 MB)